jotadrilo/slack-reactor/README.md

  - `docker-compose.yml`
  - `lambda/serverless.yml`

-Also, some commands in this documentation will refer to this placeholder instead of the real token, that should follow the `xoxp-*` pattern.
+Also, some commands in this documentation will refer to this placeholder instead of the real token, wich should follow the `xoxp-*` pattern.

-## How to run
+## Local Run

-You can either run in Docker or in local
+You can run this tool either in a container or in your host machine.

-### Local run
+### Host

 You need to specify a configuration file and run: